 - Antepartum and postpartum intensive care, including massive hemorrhage, obstetric coagulopathy, or sepsis - 3 cases

-Fetal Complications and Prenatal Diagnosis – exactly 30 cases
+Fetal Complications, Prenatal Diagnosis and Genetics - 30 cases

 - Alloimmunization, immune, or non-immune hydrops - 3 cases